 If you want more beach access, station 1 has the widest beach among the three and the least crowded area during sunset.
 I definitely recommend this station for sunset viewing!
 This is also where you will find luxurious resorts in Boracay.

 Compared to Station 2, this station doesn’t offer a lot of restaurants to choose from.
 Plus, several establishments are being demolished, or under renovation.
 It’s also the nearest station to Diniwid beach.
-If you want to relax, station 1 is your best choice.
+If you want to relax on a wide beach, station 1 is your best choice.

 Top Things To Do In Boracay